Lower Dolpo Trek

 • If and when available, fresh fruit should be eaten every day

-• Complimentary duffel bag or agency T-shirt, trekking map, sleeping bag
+• Complimentary duffel bag, trekking map, down jacket, sleeping bag

 • Professional English-speaking government-registered and first-aid-trained local guide.